 • Provides data on area usage and materials needed for the unit budget.

 • Performs related responsibilities as assigned by supervisor or designee.

-• Two (2) years’ experience in college counseling and academic advising or equivalent preferred.
+• Two (2) years’ experience in college Student Development, mentor or supervisor of Student Government Association or equivalent preferred.

 Competencies and Skills Required